GiuseppeCalderonio/CS441-Homework3/documentation/simulations/MixSimulation.md

 Cloudlets are selected in a realistic way, such that high workloads to Iaas are less frequent than tiny Saas or Faas workloads.

+Also in this case the network topology plays a big role with respect to efficiency and pricing, since if we try to remove the network configuration as already done in [configuration 4](https://github.com/GiuseppeCalderonio/CS441-Homework3/blob/master/documentation/simulations/MultipleComponentsSimulation.md)
+, the resulting cost is **26501.90 $**

+More info about the types of datacenters can be found [here](https://github.com/GiuseppeCalderonio/CS441-Homework3/blob/master/documentation/components/datacenter.md)

+More info about the types of cloudlets can be found [here](https://github.com/GiuseppeCalderonio/CS441-Homework3/blob/master/documentation/components/cloudlet.md)

+More info about the type of VMs can be found [here](https://github.com/GiuseppeCalderonio/CS441-Homework3/blob/master/documentation/components/vm.md)